Van Ingen & Van Ingen: Legacy

-The Van Ingen & Van Ingen book, Van Ingen & Van Ingen, Artists in Taxidermy, Mysore (Morris, 2006) is considered the main source for information of the firm with studies of original factory records that reveal the abundance of wild leopards and tigers once found in the wild.
+The book, Van Ingen & Van Ingen, Artists in Taxidermy is considered the main source for information of the firm with studies of original factory records that reveal the abundance of wild leopards and tigers once found in the wild.

 One of the three brothers De Wet Van Ingen (now deceased), still holds the record for the largest Mahseer ever caught on a rod.
 A cast of the original fish caught was donated to the Regional Museum of Natural History (RMNH), Siddarthanagar, Mysore by Joubert.
-RMNH also houses a sizable collection of taxidermy mounts which are displayed all round the year.
+RMNH also houses a sizable collection of Van Ingen taxidermy mounts which are displayed all round the year.

 Van Ingen & Van Ingen today

 Today, Van Ingen taxidermy mounts are found in private collections and museums throughout the world.
 Some can be found in auction houses throughout Britain at times finding fetching high prices.

 Today there is little to no information regarding possibly one of the greatest taxidermy firms in the world, apart from P.A.
 Morris' studies.
 The Van Ingen factory in Mysuru, India lies derelict overgrown by the local jungle.
 The last member of the Van Ingens family Edwin Joubert Van Ingen (born 27 July 1912) died on 12 Mar 2013 in his Mysore residence.
 He was 101 years old.

-A 160 million-year-old fossil of a sauropod, and stuffed animals by Van Ingen & Van Ingen, were part of the museum collection that was destroyed in the April 2016 fire at the National Museum of Natural History, New Delhi.
+Stuffed animals by Van Ingen & Van Ingen were part of the museum collection that was destroyed in the April 2016 fire at the National Museum of Natural History, New Delhi.